MAJA-Lin/jokes/pages/There was a businessman whose wife was REALLY into sex.___.md

 	- ## Content
 		- ### English
+			- There was a businessman whose wife was REALLY into sex.
 			- He was a hardworking guy but still managed to satisfy his wife's needs.
 			- One time he had to leave for another country for a business meet.
 			- He would've been gone for a week.
 He knew his wife's sex drive and didn't want to take risks so he thought he should gift her something so she can satisfy herself and doesn't think about searching for a new partner so he went to an adult toy shop.